AliyunContainerService/alibaba-cloud-metrics-adapter/README.md

 Here is an example about HPA base on Ingress QPS metric.
 Ingress Controller(Nginx) is a common gateway solution in kubernetes.
 How to autoscale your workload based on Ingress route QPS gets everyone's attention.
 If we collect metric in Ingress Controller that might consume too much performance.
 So we collect Ingress log to SLS (Log Service),analysis and make up metrics such as sls_ingress_qps,sls_ingress_latency_avg and so on.
 The external metrics can help developers from a different angle.

 #### step1: create a ack cluster with SLS integratation on
-[switch on Ingress Dashboard](https://www.alibabacloud.com/help/doc-detail/86532.html?spm=a2c5t.11065259.1996646101.searchclickresult.2f0570acygCy4j) And here is the snapshot of Ingress Dashboard.
+[switch on Ingress Dashboard](https://www.alibabacloud.com/help/doc-detail/86532.html?spm=a2c5t.11065259.1996646101.searchclickresult.2f0570acygCy4j) and here is the snapshot of Ingress Dashboard.
 You can continue the next step when the dashboard is ready.

 <img src="docs/images/dashboard.png"/>